-- 1 Choose Apple (€) > System Preferences. - 2 Click Network and then click "Assist me." - 3 Click Diagnostics to open Network Diagnostics. - 4 Follow the onscreen instructions.
+- 1 Choose Apple () > System Preferences. - 2 Click Network and then click "Assist me." - 3 Click Diagnostics to open Network Diagnostics. - 4 Follow the onscreen instructions.

 If Network Diagnostics can't resolve the problem, there may be a problem with the Internet service provider (ISP) you are trying to connect to, with an external device you are using to connect to your ISP, or with the server you are trying to access.
-You can also try the steps in the following sections.
+You can try the steps in the following sections.

-Cable Modem, DSL, and LAN Internet Connections
+Cable Modem, DSL Modem, and LAN Internet Connections

-Make sure all modem cables are fully plugged in.
-Check the modem power cord, the cable from the modem to the computer, and the cable from the modem to the wall jack.
-Also check the cables and power supplies for Ethernet hubs and routers.
+Make sure all modem cables are firmly plugged in, including the modem power cord, the cable from the modem to the computer, and the cable from the modem to the wall jack.
+Also check the cables and power supplies to any Ethernet hubs or routers.

-Turn the modem off and on to reset the modem hardware.
+Turn the modem off and on and reset the modem hardware